Solar Help Page

 Culgoora Historical Data

-Links are provided to the SWS ftp server where key Culgoora data services are archived.
+Links are provided to the ASWFC ftp server where key Culgoora data services are archived.
 The historical data available is Type II Event Reports dating back several years, daily spectrographs for the last 3 months and daily H-Alpha images for the last 4 months with images every 3 mintues for the last 3 days.

 Culgoora White Light Image